-The act creates the Ohio Lake Erie Fishing Regulatory Reform Task Force.
-The Task Force consists of three members of the House of Representatives appointed by the Speaker of the House of Representatives, two of whom must be from the majority party and one of whom must be from the minority party, three members of the Senate appointed by the President of the Senate, two of whom must be from the majority party and one of whom must be from the minority party, and the following members appointed by the Governor: two members representing the commercial fishing industry, one of whom must be a fish wholesaler; two members representing the sport fishing industry, one of whom must be a charter boat operator; two members representing academia with expertise in fisheries management; two members from the Department of Natural Resources; and one member representing the Governor's office.
+The bill creates the Ohio Lake Erie Fishing Regulatory Reform Task Force.
+The Task Force consists of the following members appointed by the Governor: two members representing the commercial fishing industry, one of whom must be a fish wholesaler; two members representing the sport fishing industry, one of whom must be a charter boat operator; two members representing academia with expertise in fisheries management; two members from the Department of Natural Resources; one member representing the Governor's office; two members of the House of Representatives, one of whom must be from the majority party and one of whom must be from the minority party; and two members of the Senate, one of whom must be from the majority party and one of whom must be from the minority party.
 (Section 4(A).)

-Appointments to the Task Force must be made not later than 15 days after the act's effective date.
-The Governor must designate a chairperson of the Task The Task Force must meet as often as necessary to complete the requirements that the act establishes for it, but must meet not less than once each month.
+Appointments to the Task Force must be made not later than 15 days after the bill's effective date.
+The Governor must designate a chairperson of the Task Force.
+The Task Force must meet as often as necessary to complete the requirements that the bill establishes for it, but must meet not less than once each month.
 (Section 4(A).)

-The act requires the Task Force to conduct an evaluation of all of the following: catch quota allocations associated with various species of fish in Lake Erie, size limitations for species of game fish in Lake Erie, existing vessel monitoring devices and electronic reporting devices for charter and commercial fishing vessels, possible incentives for catching rough fish, fisheries resource management practices in Lake Erie, current practices relating to the transfer of commercial fishing licenses, and fisheries resource management practices utilized by other states bordering the Great Lakes.
+The bill requires the Task Force to conduct an evaluation of all of the following: catch quota allocations associated with various species of fish in Lake Erie, size limitations for species of game fish in Lake Erie, existing vessel monitoring devices and electronic reporting devices for charter and commercial fishing vessels, possible incentives for catching rough fish, fisheries resource management practices in Lake Erie, current practices relating to the transfer of commercial fishing licenses, and fisheries resource management practices utilized by other states bordering the Great Lakes.
 (Section 4(B).)

 Not later than December 31, 2007, the Task Force must prepare and submit a report of its findings to the General Assembly and the Division of Wildlife.
 The report must include recommendations for statutory, rulemaking, and regulatory changes to Ohio's commercial fishing laws governing commercial fishing.
 (Section 4(C).)
-The act states that after the submission of the report, the Task Force ceases to exist.
+The bill states that after the submission of the report, the Task Force ceases to exist.
 (Section 4(D).)